When Should You Apply for PPP Loan Forgiveness? Eight Weeks vs. 24 Weeks

 The key to complete PPP loan forgiveness is careful and thorough documentation.
 When you fill out your application, you’ll be provided with guidance on what documents you need to submit to your lender.
 Remember that you’ll need to track and prove each FTE’s wages and any reduction and subsequent restoration accurately.

 Once you have submitted your completed application to your lender, they have 60 days to approve it.
-Then you still have two to five years to pay off any unforgiven funding at a low rate of 1%.
+Then you still have two to five years (depending on when your loan was approved) to pay off any unforgiven funding at a low rate of 1%.
 By carefully following all PPP loan forgiveness guidelines, you should be able to qualify all or most of your loan for forgiveness.

 Rules that have changed regarding PPP loans